-(SAR) operations to improve efficiency by supporting a maximum transmission unit (MTU) size larger than the largest baseband packet.
-The L2CAP permits higher-level protocols and applications to transmit and receive L2CAP data packets up to 64 kB in length.
+Baseband and provides Segmentation and Reassembly (SAR) operations to improve efficiency by supporting a maximum transmission unit (MTU) size larger than the largest baseband packet.
+The L2CAP permits higher-level protocols and applications to transmit and receive L2CAP data packets up to 64 kilobytes in length.
 This reduces overhead by spreading the network and transport packets used by higher layer protocols over several baseband packets.
-The primary data buffers in Bluetooth are at the L2CAP fragments L2CAP packets into baseband packets, there is a separate ACL buffer for each slave at the master, and the scheduler decides which packet to send and how often.
+The primary data buffers in Bluetooth are at the L2CAP and at the Bluetooth Baseband.
+When the L2CAP fragments L2CAP packets into baseband packets, there is a separate ACL buffer for each slave at the master, and the scheduler decides which packet to send and how often.